 For over 20 years, the Landcare Awards have recognised and celebrated the achievements of groups and individuals in the Landcare community who have made a significant contribution to the environment, sustainable farming practices and natural resource management.

 This prestigious awards program acknowledges Landcare projects that are focused on sustainable farming, biodiversity and conservation, community and wellbeing, Indigenous land management, Coastcare, youth participation and leadership.

 In 2019, Landcare celebrates its 30-year anniversary.
 Over the past 30 years, Landcare has evolved into a powerful movement of volunteers who donate their time, skills, and expertise for the benefit of the environment, and the communities that seek to protect it.

-The awards dinner will be hosted in Tasmania by Andrew Marlton "Welcome to the moon!"
+The awards dinner was hosted in Tasmania by Andrew Marlton "Welcome to the moon!"